Arthur John McCormack

 Arthur John McCormack, CBE, (1866–1936) was an English businessman and patent holder.
 He is principally associated with Vickers' Wolseley Motors Limited where he was MD from 1911 to 1923 when Wolseley was Britain's largest motor manufacturer.

 Personal life

 Arthur was born on 6 February 1866 in London, England to William McCormack and Matilda Winter.
 He was the oldest of 12 children.
-In his early career, McCormack was involved in the Motor Industry via motorcycling where he honed his skills as a racer and an engineer working at Clyde Cycles and Gladiator Cycle Company.
+In his early career, McCormack became involved in the Motor Industry via cycling where he honed his skills as a racer and an engineer working at John Griffith Cycle Corporation during the 1890s Bicycle boom and Gladiator Cycle Company.

 Early career and racing

 McCormack (left) talks to Charles Jarrott, "Circuit des Ardennes" winner, 1902.

 He had joined Panhard & Levassor where he was technical manager in 1902 and was named the riding mechanic to Charles Jarrott (racing driver) when he won the 1902 Circuit des Ardennes race.
 While at Panhard & Levassor in 1904 he was responsible for selling a 35HP car to the Sultan of Johore showing that he had both mechanical and business acumen.

 He left Panhard in 1905 and joined Gladiator where he became the UK Manager.
 He entered a Gladiator car into the Gordon Bennett Trials on 23 May 1905 and then into the Isle of Man Tourist Trophy later that year.
 In 1906 he entered the Scottish Trials in the Gladiator and again entered the Tourist Trophy (although the records show he failed to start).
 He had greater success in 1907 entering an 18 H.P.
 Siddeley into the Frome Hill Climb See image of McCormacks car coming up Frome Hill.
 He was one of the founder members of the Importers' Protection Association Ltd. set-up to help foreign car manufacturers (like Gladiator) import their products into the UK.

 Arthur John McCormack drives an 18 H.P.
 Siddeley on the Frome Hill Climb race.